 As at December 31, 2023 and 2022, the Fund's direct exposure to currency risk was negligible as the units of the underlying pooled funds and other investments are valued in Canadian dollars.
-The Fund was exposed to indirect currency risk to the extent the underlying pooled funds invests are denominated in a foreign currency.
-Approximately 1.9% (2022 - 11.1%) of the underlying fund's net assets were exposed to currency risk.
-If the Canadian dollar had strengthened or weakened by 5% in relation to all foreign currencies, with all other factors remaining constant, net assets would have increased or decreased by approximately \$34,000 (2022 - increased or decreased by approximately \$247,000).
-In practice, actual results may differ from this sensitivity analysis and the difference could be material.
+The Fund was exposed to indirect currency risk to the extent the underlying pooled fund, CC&L Q Market Neutral Fund, invests in financial instruments denominated in a foreign currency.